Disney+ confirms November release date for 'Home Alone' reboot

 Hilarious hijinks of epic proportions ensue, but despite the absolute chaos, Max comes to realise that there really is no place like home sweet home.”

-Speaking on Watch What Happens Live with Andy Cohen , the film’s co-star Keenan Thomas said of the film: “It was a long shoot.
+Speaking on Watch What Happens Live with Andy Cohen , the film’s co-star Kenan Thompson said of the film: “It was a long shoot.
 It started in Canada and got shut down and then came back around because of the pandemic and stuff, so it’s been very splotchy, I guess, as far as trying to get it done is concerned.”

 Previously, Ryan Reynolds had been attached to another reboot of the films, which was described as a spiritual sequel to the original focusing on “a 20-something weed-growing loser who misses the plane for his holiday ski-trip.”